Post (Björk album): Title

-Björk chose the title Post for two reasons.
-Firstly, it refers to the fact that all the songs on the album were written after her move to England, while the songs on Debut were songs she had written during the previous ten years of her life in Iceland.
+Björk said the title Post refers to the fact that all the songs were written after her move to England, in contrast to Debut, the songs of which were written while she was still living in Iceland.
 In a 1996 interview, Björk said: "I always knew it would be two albums and that's why I called them Debut and Post.
-Before and after".
-Secondly, the title was inspired by Björk's desire to communicate with friends and family back in Iceland, giving Post the additional meaning of "mail".
+Before and after."
+The title also has the meaning of "mail", inspired by Björk's desire to communicate with friends and family in Iceland.